u2au/learnKana/README.md

 Assume you already have an IDE executes Java, you may use /src/Main.java to start the program.

-Opening the whole repo folder with intelliJ IDEA helps you get started with the project more conveniently.
+Opening the whole repo folder with <b>intelliJ IDEA</b> helps you get started with the project more conveniently.

 <br/>